History (HIST)

 Topics of Inquiry: TOI2: Cultural Dimen Human Exp, TOI3: Div, Equity, Soc Just

 HIST 3565.
-African American Women’s History: From A’r’nt I a Woman to Black Girl Magic.
+African American Women's History.
 (3 Credits)

 (Also offered as AFRA 3565.)
 African American women's history in the United States, including black women's activism and leadership; roles within the larger African Diaspora; engagement in local, national, and international freedom struggles; and redefinitions of identities as wives, mothers, leaders, citizens, and workers.
 Special attention given to the diversity of black women’s experiences, and to the dominant images of black women in America from Mumbet (the first enslaved woman to sue for her freedom and win) to contemporary issues of race, sex, and class.